ysa134/torii/README.md

   actions: {
     signInToComment: function(){
       var controller = this.controllerFor('post');
-      // The endpoint name is passed to `open` this.get('torii').open('facebook-connect').then(function(authorization){
+      // The provider name is passed to `open` this.get('torii').open('facebook-connect').then(function(authorization){
         // FB.api is now available. authorization contains the UID and
         // accessToken.